 This includes trespass, nuisance or disturbance on school premises, verbal abuse, sexual or racial abuse, threats, aggression, physical violence and intentional damage to personal property.
 This form should be completed as fully as possible (please use a continuation sheet if necessary).
 For an incident involving or witnessed by a pupil, a member of staff should complete the form on their behalf.
 However, any discussion between one witness and another should not precede completion of the form, as this might lead to allegations of collusion.

-Date of incident

-Day of week

-Time

-1. Member of staff report ting incident
+1. Member of staff reporting incident

-Name

-Work address

-Position

-2. Personal details of pers son assaulted/verbally abused (if appropriate)
+2. Personal details of person assaulted/verbally abused (if appropriate)

-Name

-Work address

-Home address

-(if pupil)

-Job/Position (if

-member of staff)

-Class/Age/Sex

-3. Details of trespasser/as ssailant(s) (if known)
+3. Details of trespasser/assailant(s) (if known)

-Name

-Relationship between

-member of staff/pupil

-and trespasser/assailant, if

-any

-uny

 4. Witness(es) if any

-Name

-Address

-Age/Sex

 5. Details of incident